-This briefing was produced by the Institute of Directors in association with McCann FitzGerald LLP for use in Ireland.
-McCann FitzGerald LLP is one of Ireland's premier law firms, providing a full range of legal services to many of Ireland's leading businesses.
+This briefing was produced by the Institute of Directors in association with McCann FitzGerald for use in Ireland.
+McCann FitzGerald for use in Ireland.
+McCann FitzGerald is one of Ireland's premier law firms, providing a full range of legal services to many of Ireland's leading businesses.
 Clients include international organisations, major domestic concerns, emerging Irish companies and clients in the State and semi-State sectors.

-The Protected Disclosures (Amendment) Act 2022 came into effect on 1 January 2023.
-The Act, which transposes the EU Directive on whistle-blowing into Irish law, has further strengthened the protection of whistle-blowers under the Protected Disclosures Act 2014, and imposes significant additional new obligations on employers and others who receive protected disclosures.
-Those obligations are now set to extend to employers of fifty or more employees with effect from 17 December 2023 and failure to have such procedures in place, significantly, is now a criminal offence.
+The Protected Disclosures (Amendment) Act 2022 was signed into law on 21 July 2022 and will commence on 1 January 2023.
+The Act, which transposes an EU Directive on whistle-blowing into Irish law, will further strengthen the protection of whistle-blowers under the Protected Disclosures Act 2014, and impose significant additional new obligations on employers and others who receive protected disclosures.

 The 2014 Act, it will be recalled, provides protection against penalisation for workers who raise allegations of relevant wrongdoing within their organisation and indeed the Act expands upon and refines these concepts, giving non-exhaustive examples of what will amount to such penalisation.
-Our briefing outlines the key changes which will be most immediately of relevance to the soon-to-be expanded category of employers.
+This factsheet outlines the key changes which will be most immediately of relevance to employers.